NawadeepKhatri123/OS/README.md

 SimpleTron V2
 Overview
-SimpleTron V2 is an educational interpreter for a fictional assembly language.
+SimpleTron V2 is a simulator interpreter for the programs written in a language called Simpletron Machine language.
 It allows users to load and execute programs using a specific set of operations.

 Features
 Load programs from user input or .sml files.
+Memory consists of 10000 words broken up into 100 pages each holding 100 words.
 Execute various operations including arithmetic, branching, and I/O.
 Display register and memory states during execution.
-Usage
-Run the Program:

 Execute the program.

-Input Options:
+To execute the program you first have to compile the .cpp code.
+If you are using a Console you can type in the following command :

+$ g++ -o simpletron simpletron.cpp

+and after to execute the file or if you already hold the executable file type the following command :

+$ ./simpletron.cpp

 Indicate if you have a .sml file (Y/N).
 If yes, enter the filename.
 If no, enter instructions manually and type GO to finish.